flutter/website/src/_includes/docs/swift-package-manager/how-to-enable-disable.md

 ## How to turn on Swift Package Manager

-Flutter's Swift Package Manager support is turned off by default.
+Swift Package Manager is available on the `main` channel:
-To turn it on:

 1. Switch to Flutter's `main` channel: